 Glass Fusing Workshops

-We are so lucky to have Miss Lacy, and her radiant warmth and kindness, at the studio.
-Miss Lacy has taught art for 16 years, beginning in Texas and later running her own art studio in New York.
-She dreams up the most fun projects and she loves watching children apply their new skills across real materials, seeing how each piece reveals a bit of who they are.
+We are so lucky to have Ms. Lacy, and her radiant warmth and kindness, at the studio.
+Ms. Lacy has taught art for over 15 years, beginning in Texas and later running her own art studio in New York.
+She dreams up the most fun projects and loves seeing children apply new skills with real materials, as each artwork reveals a bit of who they are.
 She trained in glass fusing, including how to teach it safely, and fell in love with the medium.
-Today, she shares that love with the community while guiding young artists in drawing, painting, printmaking, mixed media, and kiln-based processes.
+Today, she shares that love with the community while guiding young artists across a range of media, including drawing, painting, printmaking, mixed media, and kiln based processes.
 Her philosophy is simple: the studio should be a safe place to explore, imagine, and create without fear, because “good mistakes” often spark the very best ideas.
-You’ll find her leading the best mini art camps on school break days and offering special glass-fusing workshops.
+You’ll find her at Petite leading the best mini art camps on school break days and offering special glass fusing workshops.
 And if you’re lucky, you’ll meet her daughter, Violet, who often joins as her mom’s assistant.